SercanTeyhani/SercanTeyhani/README.md

 👋 Hello!
 I’m **Sercan Teyhani** – Passionate about Data Science, Machine Learning, and Generative AI

 Hi!
-I’m **Sercan Teyhani**, an aspiring **Data Scientist** passionate about machine learning, natural language processing, generative AI, and data analysis.
-I specialize in extracting meaningful insights from complex data and transforming those insights into innovative, real-world applications that leverage the power of generative AI to create intelligent and adaptive solutions.
+I’m Sercan Teyhani, an aspiring Data Scientist passionate about machine learning, natural language processing, generative AI, and data analysis.
+I focus on extracting meaningful insights from complex data and transforming those insights into innovative, real-world applications that leverage the power of generative AI to create intelligent and adaptive solutions.

 This GitHub profile showcases my skills and problem-solving approach through various projects.
-I am especially interested in pursuing a career in Data Science and Machine Learning in Germany, and I believe the skills I demonstrate here will add valuable contributions to Germany’s tech ecosystem.
+I am especially interested in pursuing a career in Data Science and Machine Learning in Germany.
+Additionally, I am curious about cloud technologies and eager to learn more in this area.
+I believe the skills I demonstrate here will add valuable contributions to Germany’s tech ecosystem.

 ---